Message transports

 Bash exec#

-The bash exec transport runs a shell command on the server host for each delivered task.
-It's intended for local-process workers, lightweight wrappers around CLI tools, and self-hosted single-host deployments where running a separate worker process is overkill.
+The bash exec transport runs an inline shell script for each delivered task.
+It's intended for local-process workers, lightweight wrappers around CLI tools, agent sandboxes, and self-hosted single-host deployments where running a separate worker process is overkill.

 The transport is disabled by default.
 Enable it explicitly: